 Some students may continue to experience harmful content online.
 In this instance, early identification is key to ensuring that the necessary support is provided at an early stage.
 This is where digital monitoring solutions can help.

 Spotting those suffering in silence

 Mental health problems are reported to affect one in ten young people.
 However, an alarming 70% of children and young people who experience a mental health problem have not had appropriate interventions at a sufficiently early age.

-Effective digital monitoring software will assess a user’s online behaviour, such as internet searches or keyboard strokes.
+Effective proactive digital monitoring software will assess a user’s online behaviour, such as internet searches or keyboard strokes.
 Any activity that is flagged as a risk will be escalated to the relevant designated safeguard lead (DSL), allowing the child to be provided with the necessary support to ensure their welfare.
-Digital monitoring will only capture behaviour that is deemed a potential risk to a student’s safety and wellbeing, meaning it does not invade on their privacy.
+Proactive digital monitoring will only capture behaviour that is deemed a potential risk to a student’s safety and wellbeing, meaning it does not invade their privacy.

-For further in-depth information about the role of digital monitoring, how it can support schools to protect students from mental health concerns, and how it can be successfully integrated into your schools existing safeguarding strategy, download our free whitepaper ‘A School’s Complete Guide to Active Monitoring’ below.
+For further in-depth information about the role of proactive digital monitoring, how it can support schools to protect students from mental health concerns, and how it can be successfully integrated into your schools existing safeguarding strategy, download our free whitepaper ‘A School’s Complete Guide to Proactive Monitoring’ below.